AdobeDocs/target-learn.en/help/administration/understanding-enterprise-user-permissions.md

 ---
-title: How to Configure Enterprise User Permissions
+title: Understanding Enterprise User Permissions
 description: This video introduces Adobe Target administrators to user permissions, properties, and workspaces.
 Watch this video to learn about the different user levels and how to use properties and workspaces to control user access.
 role: Admin
 level: Beginner